 A package may be identified by its unique name or by tags.
 You may assign any number of tags to a package.
 These tags can later be used for getting/downloading packages (ex.
 Download all packages tagged with a PartNumber = 123456).

-When a package is highlighted, the right window displays the package tags.
-Add new tags with the "Add tag" button in the ribbon.
+When a package is selected, the right window will display the tags tab.
+Add new tags with the "Add tag" in the tag toolbar.

 Install Package on root.

-When a package is downloaded to the client (using the WATS API), the Package name is used to create the “first” folder below the Root folder.
+When a package is downloaded to the client (using the WATS API), the Package name is used to create the “first” folder below the root folder.
 E.g: C:\Documents and Settings\All Users\Documents\SoftwareDistribution\New Package.
-This ensures that no folders will be in conflict and accidently overwritten.
+This ensures that no folders will be in conflict and accidentally overwritten.

-When checked, the API will create the subfolders one level below the package to the root folder at the client (don’t use the package name as the first folder).
+When toggled, the API will create the subfolders one level below the package to the root folder at the client (don’t use the package name as the first folder).